Precalculus – Three Distinct Series

 Students have different goals, learning styles, and levels of preparation.
 Instructors have different teaching philosophies, styles, and techniques.
 Rather than write one series to fit all, the Sullivans have written three distinct series.
 All share the same goal—to develop a high level of mathematical understanding and an appreciation for the way mathematics can describe the world around us.
 The manner of reaching that goal, however, differs from series to series.

 Contemporary Series 11e

 The Contemporary Series is the most traditional in approach yet modern in its treatment of precalculus mathematics.
 Graphing utility coverage is optional and can be included or excluded at the discretion of the instructor.

-Enhanced with Graphing Utilities Series 7e (New Edition Coming January, 2020)
+Enhanced with Graphing Utilities Series 8e (New Edition!)

 This series provides a thorough integration of graphing utilities into topics, allowing students to explore mathematical concepts and encounter ideas usually studied in later courses.
 Using technology, the approach to solving certain problems differs from the Contemporary Series, while the emphasis on understanding concepts and building strong skills does not.